-The Rushmoor Development Partnership is currently working with the Council to finalise the legal agreements required by the planning permission for the Civic Quarter Scheme can be issued.
-The company is not currently working on a live develop project.
-The Council is looking at a range of options to move the Civic Quarter project forward, one of which include RDP.
-Currently, the approved scheme is not fully viable due to the infrastructure costs including those associated with proposed highway works.
-The Council is discussing the situation with Homes England with the hope of securing infrastru- funding that would enable to project to proceed. ---
+funding that would enable to project to proceed. • The Rushmoor Development Partnership is currently working with the Council to finalise the legal agreements required before the planning permission for the Civic Quarter Scheme can be issued.
+The company is not currently working on a live development project.
+The Council is looking at a range of options to move the Civic Quarter project forward, one of which includes the RDP.
+Currently, the approved scheme is not fully viable due to the infrastructure costs including those associated with the proposed highway works.
+The Council is discussing the situation with Homes England with the hope of securing infrastructure funding that would enable to project to proceed. -- -- -- --